 Full spectrum products contain traces of every cannabinoid found in the hemp plant, including THC (but not nearly enough to produce any intoxicating effects.)
 In contrast, an isolate has been further refined and purified to contain only CBD and none of these other cannabinoids.

 But as long as these full spectrum products contain 0.3% or less THC, they are federally legal.
 Many CBD products do contain these small traces of THC.
-These traces are so minute that they will not have any intoxicating effect or appear on a drug test, so you can safely consume full spectrum CBD products without concern.
+These traces are so minute that they will not have any so you can consume full spectrum CBD products without concern.